Wareezy/Budget_Tracker/STAKEHOLDER_AND_SYSTEM_REQUIREMENTS_DOCUMENTATION.md

 ## 1️⃣ 📝 **Transaction Logging**
 - **Requirement:**
-  ➜ The system shall allow users to manually log income and expense transactions by entering details such as **amount, date, description, and category**.
+  ➜ The system shall allow users to manually log income and expense transactions by entering details such as **amount, date, and description**.

 - **Acceptance Criteria:**
-  ✅ Users can **add, edit, and delete** transactions without data loss.
+  ✅ Users can **add, edit, and delete** transactions.
-  ✅ The system accurately updates the **transaction history** and recalculates the balance upon any modification.
+  ✅ The system accurately updates the transaction list upon entry.

 ---